 The Resilience Quotient Inventory™ (RQi™) is our ground-breaking psychometric tool that provides a detailed measure of resilience for individuals, teams and organisations.
-It measures beliefs, behaviours, and environmental factors that enable people to cope well under stress and bounce back from adversity.
-The RQi is a multi-dimensional measure of resilience, designed specifically to support personal development.
+It measures a range of characteristics that enable people to cope well under stress and bounce back from adversity.
+The RQi is a multi-dimensional measure of resilience, designed specifically for use in a personal development context.

 The RQi™ is already being used by leading employers and key opinion leaders in the UK including the Home Office, the Royal College of Psychiatrists, the Crown Prosecution Service (CPS) and the University of Westminster, Centre for Resilience.

 The RQi™ offers a number of unique benefits, it …

 We run a two and a half-day RQi Practitioner Course for people who want to use the RQi with their clients.
 This course is for experienced coaches, Occupational Psychologists and other learning and development (L&D) professionals with responsibility for employee wellbeing and development.
 To find-out more about the Practitioner Training, please email: firstname.lastname@example.org or call 020 8673 5587.

 *The data quoted above is an analysis is based on a representative sample of working adults in the UK (n = 507) who completed the RQi between Oct-Dec 2015 and compares top quartile v. bottom quartile ranked on 8 RQi sub-scales: Meaning and Purpose, Perseverance, Engagement, Learning and Growth, Optimism, Self-Confidence, Personal Control and Self-Compassion.